SoliDry/api-generator/README.md

         type: TagRelationships[] | TopicRelationships
 ```
 That is all that PHP-code generator needs to provide code structure that just works out-fo-the-box within Laravel framework,
-where may any business logic be applied
+where may any business logic be applied.

 Complete directory structure after generator will end up it`s work will be like:
 ```php